 The Milwaukee area is a leader for business activity in the State of Wisconsin.
 If you are in need for a commercial property inspection in Milwaukee, Wisconsin hire a certified commercial property inspector.
-Dairyland Home Inspection is certified by the Certified Commercial Property Inspectors Association CCPIA and follow their standards of practice when conducting commercial property inspections.
+Besides performing the areas best home inspections we now perform commercial property inspections.
+Dairyland Home Inspection is certified by the Certified Commercial Property Inspectors Association CCPIA and follow their standards of practice when conducting inspections.
 This ensures that inspections are done to the highest standards and follow guidelines put in place to achieve the best possible inspection.
 CCPIA is a leader in commercial property education and training.

-We perform commercial property inspections on apartment buildings, condo buildings, light commercial buildings, warehouse, and other commercial properties int he Milwaukee area.
+We perform inspections on apartment buildings, condo buildings, light commercial buildings, warehouse, investment properties, and other commercial properties in the Milwaukee area.
 Our goal is to provide our clients with the highest quality reports and information on a commercial property.
 We use the best technology to provide the most information possible.
 It helps us save our clients money by finding problems prior to purchase which can be negotiated during the real estate transaction.